 This feature allows the user to dynamically introduce accidents and witness the emerging trafﬁc behavior (e.g., trafﬁc jams).

 Intersection Controller Agent

 The intersection controller manages the traffic flow at an intersection.
 It is makes use of simulated sensors to perceive its surroundings and communication mechanisms to exchange information messages with other agents The intersection controller deliberates over the acquired knowledge, generates regulation plans to control the traffic flow then dynamically changes its intersection displays.

 An intersection controller implements the following intersection control strategies:

 An intelligent traffic management system involves a large amount of interactions and collaborative decision-making among various agents.
 As such, supporting communication capabilities is fundamental to the implementation and validation of a simulated ITS.
 MATISSE provides mechanisms for the simulation of V2V, V2I and I2Icommunications.

-A simulated vehicle agent can communicate with other vehicle and intersection controller agents located within its circle of influence..
+A simulated vehicle agent can communicate with other vehicles and intersection controller agents located within its circle of influence.
 Similarly, an intersection controller agent can communicate with vehicle agents within its circle of influence.